wisetwo/fake-filler-extension/README.md

+This was forked from FakeFiller/fake-filler-extension, which is not actively maintained, and drops the free-version's restrictions.

 # <img src="public/images/logo.svg" height="53" alt="Fake Filler" title="Fake Filler" />

 This extension allows you to fill all form inputs (textboxes, textareas, radio buttons, dropdowns, etc.) with dummy data.
 It is a must for developers and testers who work with forms as it avoids the need for manually entering values in fields.